Building the La Gonave Community Leadership & Development Center

 Project Budget: $1,040,186

 If you give to the La Gonave Community Leadership & Development Center at the $1,000 level or more, your name will be permanently and physically recognized in the center to thank you for your generous contribution to the construction of the center.
-This applies to all donations made via our website and our Global Giving fundraising page.
+This applies to all donations made via check, transfer, our website , or our Global Giving fundraising page.

 “Rasin Devlopman’s decision to build on La Gonave sends the message that it is here to stay.
 It is taking root on the island and will grow wings, an act that is both innovative and fundamental.”